mohammaddehnavi/Docker-Presentation/README.md

 ```
 docker exec -it <container-ID> <command> # run command in a running container

-docker exec -it <container id> bash # for sample this command give a shell for us in the running container
+docker exec -it <container id> bash # for sample, this command gives a shell for us in the running container
 ```
 - Note: In docker run command <-it> option allow us to go interactive mode